hack-r/ILANA1/README.md

 The skills within Ilana get submitted to https://GitHub.com/f/awesome-GPT-prompts and are available without the persona and experimental tweaks here: https://github.com/hack-r/ILANA1/blob/main/misc_extra_functionality.txt

+# To Do

+1. Combine with https://github.com/hack-r/Ilana/ and other related repos.

+2. Update with new GPT functions capability

+3. Update with Rasa, Botpress and DeepPavlov integrations.

 ## Overview

 Ilana is the name I've been using for my personal assistants since the first iteration of the Google's "AIY" voice assistant cardboard project.
 As a backronym, ILANA stands for: